philipp-baumann/simplerspec.opus/README.md

 ### Tests category 3: All OPUS files have the correct complete metadata and vice versa

--   **Expectations:**: The metadata spreadsheets contain a column `pos` that specifies the well plate positions, and also a column `sample_id`.
+-   **Expectations:** The metadata spreadsheets contain a column `pos` that specifies the well plate positions, and also a column `sample_id`.
 The `sample_id` of a sample needs to be unique.
 The OPUS files that are generated after measurements have a `_<plate-position>` suffix after a `sample_id` string.

--   **Test:**: In order to check that there is a metadata entry for each measured file, file names are reconstructed from `sample_id` and `pos` information.
+-   **Test:** In order to check that there is a metadata entry for each measured file, file names are reconstructed from `sample_id` and `pos` information.
 Further, repetition numbers starting from 0 are sequentially numbered by an integer increasing by 1, are reconstructed as file extension
     `.<repetition_number>`.
 This is what is expected to be generated from the measurements managed by the Bruker OPUS lab interface.